 In Hebron, long-standing prohibitions limiting Palestinian presence, tightened in October 2015, remained in force.
 In Hebron’s Tel Rumeida neighbourhood, a “closed military zone”, Israeli forces subjected Palestinian residents to oppressive searches and prevented the entry of other Palestinians while allowing free movement for Israeli settlers.
 In May, Israel erected a new checkpoint and a new fence barrier within Hebron’s H2 area, arbitrarily confining the Palestinian Gheith neighbourhood and segregating a street alongside the area.

 Arbitrary arrests and detentions

-The authorities detained or continued to imprison thousands of Palestinians from the OPT, holding most of them in prisons in Israel, in violation of international law.
-Many prisoners’ families, particularly those in Gaza, were not permitted entry to Israel to visit their relatives in prison.
-The Israeli authorities continued to arrest hundreds of Palestinian children in the West Bank including East Jerusalem.
-Many were subjected to abuse by Israeli forces including beatings and threats.
+Israel detained or continued to imprison thousands of Palestinians from the OPT, mostly in prisons in Israel, in violation of international law.
+Many detainees’ families, particularly those in Gaza, were not permitted entry to Israel to visit their relatives.

-Palestinians from the West Bank who were charged with protest-related and other offences faced unfair military trials, while Israeli civilian courts trying Palestinians from the Gaza Strip issued harsh sentences, even for minor offences.
+Palestinians from the West Bank charged with protest-related and other offences faced unfair military trials, while Israeli civilian courts trying Palestinians from East Jerusalem or the Gaza Strip issued harsh sentences even for minor offences.

 Torture and other ill-treatment